KRI Semarang

-KRI Semarang (594) is an Indonesian Navy hospital ship converted from the fifth Makassar-class landing platform dock of the Indonesian Navy.
+KRI Semarang (594) is the fifth Makassar-class landing platform dock of the Indonesian Navy.

 Development

 Indonesia signed a US$150 million contract in December 2004 and the first two Makassar-class were built in Busan, South Korea.
 The remaining two were built at Indonesia's PT PAL shipyard in Surabaya with assistance from Daesun.
 The contract for the third and fourth LPD to be built in Indonesia was signed with PT PAL on March 28, 2005.

 Construction and career

 She was laid down on 28 August 2017 and launched on 3 August 2018 by PT PAL Indonesia.
-Commissioned on 21 January 2019 as a hospital ship.
+Commissioned on 21 January 2019 as a hospital ship temporarily while the Sudirohusodo-class hospital ship were under construction.